electron-userland/electron-windows-store/README.md

 Then, run `electron-windows-store` with the `--container-virtualization` flag!

 #### What is the CLI Doing?
-Once executed, the tool goes to work: It accepts your Electron app as an input, flattening the `node_modules`.
+Once executed, the tool goes to work: It accepts your Electron app as an input.
 Then, it archives your application as `app.zip`.
 Using an installer and a Windows Container, the tool creates an "expanded" AppX package - including the Windows Application Manifest (`AppXManifest.xml`) as well as the virtual file system and the virtual registry inside your output folder.

 Once we have the expanded AppX files, the tool uses the Windows App Packager (`MakeAppx.exe`) to create a single-file AppX package from those files on disk.
 Finally, the tool can be used to create a trusted certificate on your computer to sign the new AppX pacakge.
 With the signed AppX package, the CLI can also automatically install the package on your machine.